 How did it feel performing at the final of Got What It Takes?
 Did you prefer performing in front of the audience or in the sing offs?

-Performing in the final of GWIT was really nerve wracking just because I knew what a massive opportunity the prize was.
+Performing in the final of GWIT was really nerve-racking just because I knew what a massive opportunity the prize was.
 Singing in the sing-offs was better because I used them as a way to improve my performance and get feedback from the mums.

 You won Got What It Takes; how would you describe your experience on the show?